Pulp & Paper Testing

 Recycled Paperboard Technical Association

-In 1995, ALS - Columbia began working with the Recycled Paperboard Technical Association (RPTA) to help establish experimental protocols to examine possible migration of compounds from recycled paperboard products to food.
-In 1998, the RPTA established guidelines for testing food-contact paperboard made from recycled paper and, after a careful review of laboratories, named ALS - Columbia the preferred laboratory for this testing.
-In addition to these tests, ALS - Columbia also performs FDA extractions specified in the Code of Federal Regulations (CFR) and bacteriology testing for our RTPA clients.
+In 1995, ALS Environmental began working with the Recycled Paperboard Technical Association (RPTA) to help establish experimental protocols to examine possible migration of compounds from recycled paperboard products to food.
+In 1998, the RPTA established guidelines for testing food-contact paperboard made from recycled paper and, after a careful review of laboratories, named ALS Environmental the preferred laboratory for this testing.
+In addition to these tests, ALS Environmental also performs FDA extractions specified in the Code of Federal Regulations (CFR) and bacteriology testing for our RTPA clients.

 On-Site Sampling Services

-ALS - Columbia provides daily, monthly, quarterly, semi-yearly, and annual on-site sampling services for some pulp and paper clients.
+ALS Environmental provides daily, monthly, quarterly, semi-yearly, and annual on-site sampling services for some pulp and paper clients.
 This sampling includes process stream sampling and routine compliance sampling by conventional sampling protocols as well as "clean" sampling protocols when needed.